How to keep ants out of hummingbird feeders – 6 tips to keep ants away from your feeding stations

 (Image credit: Stephanie Frey Photo / Alamy Stock Photo)

 An easy way to reduce the presence of ants, and keep bees away from hummingbird feeders, too, is to keep on top of cleaning.
-Little and often is best, and Trent Copperfield Vice President of On Demand Pest Control even recommends cleaning your hummingbird feeder on a daily basis.
-Consider cleaning it as part of your plant-watering routine or add a reminder in your calendar so you don't forget.
+Little and often is best, and you might even consider cleaning your hummingbird feeder on a daily basis as part of your plant-watering routine.

 Consistent cleaning will avoid any leftover residue from building up, which might attract ants.
-If your feeder has simply seen better days, consider replacing it with an attractive mason jar hummingbird feeder at Petco.
+If your feeder has simply seen better days, consider replacing it with an attractive mason jar hummingbird feeder, such as this one from Amazon.

 Thinking about hummingbird feeder placement is essential – the perfect position for a feeder is a shady spot that isn't too near to any trees or anything that ants might be able to use as a bridge onto the feeder.
 A cool spot will be best for keeping the nectar fresh, and, of course, it needs to be somewhere you can see it easily.